Foam roller exercises use a process called self-myofascial release. The muscles of the upper arms embrace all that is good in life!

 connection.
 There is no doubt that emotions affect our body.
 Each one of us is living proof of it every day!
 Just feel the top of your neck and shoulders on any given stressful day.

-If you are in need a foam roller, the best, in my opinion are the premium models.
-The textured kind with high-density EVA foam are worth the extra dollars in durability and comfort.
-Pair your foam roller with yoga sticky mat for the ultimate in comfort.
+If you are in need of a foam roller, the best, in my opinion, are the high-density EVA foam roller, of 36" length, full round.
+The longer size is easiest to manage if you are a beginner, it is the most versatile in the number of exercises you can do on it, and it is what I show in all my videos.
+Pair your foam roller with a yoga sticky mat for the ultimate in comfort.

 Most of us are familiar with the two major muscle groups in the upper arms: The biceps and the triceps.

 The biceps are the muscles in the front of the upper arms, the ‘Popeye’ muscles.
 The biceps are actually made up of two muscles.
 The major function of the biceps in the front of the upper arms are to flex the arm at the elbow.
 The biceps pop out nicely when you 'make a muscle' with your arm.